egel/blog/content/blog/install_the_latest_nvidia_drivers_on_linux.md

   ![Tmux]({filename}/images/terminal_icon.png)
 </div>

-And it's time that I had to face with reinstall of the Nvidia driver on my Mint 17 distribution.
+The time has come that I had to face with reinstall of the Nvidia driver on my Mint 17 distribution.

 Well, while using my distro, there appear couple of problems with "Nvidia proprietary drivers".
-As a pro Linux guy I pressed `ctrl`+`alt`+`F1`, and got a black screen with flashing cursor.
-YES! - I shouted immediately - the console not broke down for good - I sad to myself in mind.
+As a pro Linux guy (laugh),  I pressed `ctrl`+`alt`+`F1`, and got a black screen with flashing cursor.
+YES! - I shouted immediately - the console isn't broken for good - I sad to myself in mind.

 I red somewhere, that the problem could have something with the framebuffer.
 So I made few modifications to `/etc/default/grub`.